vikrampawar/vikrampawar.github.io/_posts/2024-04-02-build-and-deploy-cat-or-dog-identifier.markdown

 ## Create a space on Hugging Face

-Create a [new space](https://huggingface.co/spaces) on Hugging Face.
-Open an account first.
+ Open an account on Hugging Face, if you don't already have it.
+Go to [spaces](https://huggingface.co/spaces).
 Then click the option to create a new space.
 Select `Gradio` as the SDK and the free option for hardware.
 You'll then be shown the steps to follow.
+We'll follow the exact steps, and change the contents of the `app.py` file.
+It may be a good idea to just follow the steps with the default `app.py` to get familiar with the process.

+ Each space has its own git repository.
+To be able to push changes to it, we should have access.
+You can either use Access Tokens or SSH keys.
+I prefer SSH keys.
+To generate an SSH key, follow the steps [here](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).
+Once you have the SSH key, add it to your Hugging Face account.
+You can do this by going to your profile and clicking on the SSH keys tab.

-## Deploy the model to Hugging Face
+## Deploy the web application to Hugging Face

+When we created the space on Hugging Face, it creates a git repository for us.
+We'll clone this repository to our local machine.
+We'll then copy the `app.py` file we created in the previous step to this repository.
+We'll then commit and push the changes to the repository.
+This will trigger a build on Hugging Face.
+Once the build is complete, we'll be able to access the web application from the URL provided by Hugging Face.